 "In the very beginning, we kept calling it The Kale Line because we hadn't come up with an actual name yet, and it was kind of a placeholder.
 It stuck for a while; at a certain point our family members were all calling it Kale, and we had to keep reminding them that we were Youth to the People!
 Eventually they got with the program." — Joe Cloyes and Greg Gonzalez, Youth to the People co-founders

-Next, read the fascinating reasons your favorite haircare brands smell so good.
+Here are the reasons why your favorite haircare brands smell so good.